-The goal of the following administrative regulations is to assist an identified allergic student\ in avoiding exposure to allergens.
-It is recognized, however, that the school district cannot guarantee the elimination of allergens from the school environment.
+The goal of the following administrative regulations is:

+- A. To assist an identified allergic student in avoiding exposure to allergens.
+It is recognized, however, that the school district cannot guarantee the elimination of allergens from the school environment. - B. To identify students diagnosed with Glycogen Storage Disease (GSD) and assist them in accessing necessary food or dietary supplements.

-1. Recognizing that peanuts, peanut products, tree nuts, and tree nut products can be associated with the most severe types of allergic reactions, they shall not knowingly be used for instructional purposes.
+Recognizing that peanuts, peanut products, tree nuts, and tree nut products can be associated with the most severe types of allergic reactions, they shall not knowingly be used for instructional purposes.

-- 2. Recognizing the need for reliable communications from all student locations to the school office, all schools shall have a facility specific communication system, such as a walkie-talkie, available to summon help to any location in an emergency during the time classes are in session.
-If an emergency occurs during an activity that takes place at a time other than when classes are in session, emergency medical services shall be utilized by calling 9-911. - 3.
-School personnel will not attempt to determine whether foods brought to school are safe for an allergic child to consume. - 4.
+Recognizing the need for reliable communications from all student locations to the school office, all schools shall have a facility specific communication system, such as a walkie-talkie, available to summon help to any location in an emergency during the time classes are in session.
+If an emergency occurs during an activity that takes place at a time other than when classes are in session, emergency medical services shall be utilized by calling 9-911.

+School personnel will not attempt to determine whether foods brought to school are safe for an allergic child to consume.

 School personnel will implement, in collaboration with the school nurse, parent(s), and student a written plan for the avoidance of offending foods by an identified allergic student.
 This plan will be communicated to all personnel with whom the student has contact with during the school day including the bus driver(s) if transportation is provided.
 Specific provision will be made to share the plan with substitute personnel.
-(Please refer to the School Nurse's Role in Management and Emergency Planning, available at each site.) - \ An "identified allergic student" is one for whom the school nurse has a written plan for allergy avoidance and a written emergency plan to be followed in the event an allergic student ingests or believes he/she has ingested an offending food.
+(Please refer to the School Nurse's Role in Management and Emergency Planning.)

+An "identified allergic student" is one for whom the school nurse has a written plan for allergy avoidance and a written emergency plan to be followed in the event an allergic student ingests or believes he/she has ingested an offending food.
 The school nurse will require documentation of the food allergy by the student's health provider as specified in the School Nurse's Role in Management and Emergency Planning.